mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Translations&nbsp;</p>
 </td>
 <td valign="top" width="300pxl">
-<p>Copy the translation to your LU if needed&rsquo; and populate it with the list of the large parsers.&nbsp;</p>
+<p>Copy the translation to the LU if needed&rsquo; and populate it with the list of large parsers.&nbsp;</p>
 </td>
 </tr>
 <tr>